whomm/hsqlformat/README.md

-# hsqlformat
+# what is this

-hive sql format
+this is a hive sql sql format tool

+# how to use
+./hsf test.sql